swift-server/swift-webauthn/README.md

    - `public typealias URLEncodedBase64 = String`
    - `public typealias EncodedBase64 = String`

+## Limitations

+There are a few things this library currently does **not** support:

+1. Currently RSA public keys are not support, we do however plan to add support for that.
+RSA keys are necessary for compatibility with Microsoft Windows platform authenticators.

+2. Octet key pairs are not supported.

+3. Attestation verification is currently not supported, we do however plan to add support for that.
+Some work has been done already, but there are more pieces missing.
+In most cases attestation verification is not recommended since it causes a lot of overhead.
+[From Yubico](https://developers.yubico.com/WebAuthn/WebAuthn_Developer_Guide/Attestation.html):
+   > "If a service does not have a specific need for attestation information, namely a well defined policy for what to
+     do with it and why, it is not recommended to verify authenticator attestations"

 ### Setup

 Configure your backend with a `WebAuthnManager` instance: